🔳 Our innovation framework

 The Revenues of your business should be directly linked to the value you deliver to the market.
 Following Schumpeter’s logic: you create a value that is shared between you and the customer.
 What you keep is your revenue.
 When working on business models, it’s often referred to as ‘monetization,’ but it’s deeper than that.
 If you have to generate financial revenues (money), you might also generate social revenues, positive ecological externalities, etc. This should also be taken into account here.

 A not-for-profit organization, for instance, would list social impact in its revenues (with its own adequate KPI).
-A fast-growing company such as Uber could decide to record the number of drivers on the platform as a form of revenue (it’s essentially a pre-money revenue), or Google’s Waymo, the number of miles that its self-driving prototypes are recording monthly.
+A fast-growing company such as Uber could decide to record the number of drivers on the platform as a form of revenue (it’s essentially a pre-money revenue), or Google’s Waymo could record the number of miles its self-driving prototypes are traveling monthly.

-Once you know your added value and link your revenues to it, how you will communicate this to the market and make yourself visible to your potential customers is key.
+Once you visiblepotential customers is key.
 An oversimplification of this describes your marketing strategy, but this goes beyond it and should map all the touchpoints between you and your market.

-Lastly, the partners are the third parties working with you and supplying a key activity you don’t have internally.
+Lastly, the partners are third parties that work with you and supply a key activity that you don’t have internally.
 It might be a unique distributor in a specific region, a research lab owning a patent you use, etc.

 Do we forget something?